MollyH1391/MollyH1391.github.io/README.md

 ![pull request](https://github.com/MollyH1391/MollyH1391.github.io/blob/bd4c253ae0e637c2c5870607db07adaba0915c9c/GUI/PR_demo.gif)

 ## WowDin Food Ordering Platform Website
-The initial website access may take a longer time.
+Take a look at the website and see what you and your friends want to order for a meal!
+(It may take a bit longer the first time you visit.)

 [WowDin Food Ordering Platform](https://wowdin.azurewebsites.net)